Heymity/BedrockRemover/README.md

 If you would like to convert just a certain area of the world, do NOT simply run the file.
 For this case you will need to run the program from another terminal:
 First, in the installation directory, click on the directory path and type "cmd".
 ![](ReadmeMedia/OpenTerminalInFolder.gif)
-With the terminal open type
+With the terminal open, type
 ```
 RemoveYZeroBedrock.exe xMin zMin xMax zMax
 ```